phazelift/speed.js/README.md

 ========
 <br/>

-#####A quick rudimentary console speed/benchmark test for algorithms
+**A quick rudimentary console speed/benchmark test for algorithms**

 - create multiple speed tests in a snap
 - run all tests at once
-- output test results to console or file
+- output test results to console and file
 - runs warmup round internally

 <br/>